-Name Place of issued shares held Principal activities and place of operations Issued and fully paid up share capital Interest held Measurement method Proportionate interest in joint venture's commitment HK\$'000 Charm Energy Limited Hong Kong Research and development in Hong Kong HK\$1,000,000 50% Equity - L.K.
+Name Place of issued shares held Principal activities and place of operations Issued and fully paid up share capital Interest held Measurement method Charm Energy Limited Hong Kong Research and development in Hong Kong HK\$1,000,000 50% Equity L.K.
 Japan Co.
-Ltd. Japan Manufacture and sales of peripheral equipment in Japan JPY40,000,000 70% Equity - Thai Prex Engineering Co., Ltd. Thailand Manufacture and sales of peripheral equipment in Thailand THB6,000,000 70% Equity -
+Ltd. Japan Manufacture and sales of peripheral equipment in Japan JPY40,000,000 70% Equity Thai Prex Engineering Co., Ltd. Thailand Manufacture and sales of peripheral equipment in Thailand THB6,000,000 70% Equity

 Charm Energy Limited, L.K.
 Japan Co.
 Ltd. and Thai Prex Engineering Co.
 Ltd. are private companies and there is no quoted market price available for their shares.
-There are no contingent liabilities relating to the Group's interest in the joint ventures.
+There are no contingent liabilities and commitments to provide funding relating to the Group's interest in the joint ventures.